CCMamba: Topologically-Informed Selective State-Space Networks on Combinatorial Complexes for Higher-Order Graph Learning: METHODOLOGY

 After computing rank-wise outputs $h_{\text{intra},0}^{(\ell+1)}, h_{\text{intra},1}^{(\ell+1)}, h_{\text{intra},2}^{(\ell+1)}$, the CCMamba layer refines each representation through residual connections, dropout, and layer normalization:

 where each rank $k \in \{0,1,2\}$ (nodes, edges, faces).
 This post-processing preserves the incidence-aware structure learned in Equations~\ref{ccmpnn} and~\ref{mamba-rankagg}, while stabilizing training through residual learning.
 The cell embeddings $\{h_k^{(L)}\}_{k=0,1,2}$ at the final layer $L$ are then pooled to produce representations for downstream tasks such as node classification or graph-level prediction.
+For an intuitive workflow of CCMamba, we summarize the framework in pseudo-codes in Algorithm \ref{alg:ccmamba_refined}.